 Let us assume that you have decided to mould your own blocks, and you have been faced with the challenge of estimating the quantity of cement and sand to purchase that will satisfy the construction requirement.
-This post (which is merely informative and not normative) will give you a guide on how to make such estimate.
-I am going to work it through steps, so that you will be able to make calculations just in case you are using any other size of block.
+This article will give you a guide on how to estimate the quantity of sand and cement required for moulding blocks in Nigeria.
+I am going to work through the steps, so that you will be able to make calculations just in case you are using any other size of block.

 Number of blocks required = 3000 pieces

 Recommended production = 1 bag of cement to produce 35 blocks